How To Create The Best Travel Photos

 Also, practice what is termed ‘leading lines’ – these are lines that lead your eye from the front to the back of the photo – they can be roads, fences, walking trails, a row of trees, the lines of a building.
 These are very effective in photography.

 Try different perspectives, especially with wide-angle photography.
 A few steps forward, back, left, right, squatting or going higher will make an immense difference to your final image.
 Look at the images after you have taken them to compare.
-You will soon see the difference a short change of position can make to your photos.
+You will soon see the difference a slight change of position can make to your photos.

 Remember depth (foreground, middle and background) as it gives the viewer the feeling of literally walking into a picture.
 If applying this technique, use a small aperture (f11) instead of a larger one (f5.6) for greater focal range.